Skip to main content

 UC San Diego cultivates a diverse and inclusive university community that encourages respectful open dialogue and makes intensive learning experiences accessible and affordable for all.
 We aim to evolve our campus culture through bold initiatives with measurable outcomes, guided by our Strategic Plan for Inclusive Excellence.

 The Office of the Vice Chancellor for Equity, Diversity, and Inclusion (diversity.ucsd.edu) provides leadership, builds capacity, and forges partnerships to facilitate shared responsibility for creating a diverse, equitable, and inclusive campus in which students, faculty, and staff can thrive.
-By collaborating with partners across campus, EDI leads university efforts in support of UC San Diego's Principles of Community .
+By collaborating with partners across campus, the office leads university efforts in support of UC San Diego's Principles of Community.

-See below to learn more about the resources and programs that support the diversity of our faculty, staff, and students, and help make our campus community welcoming for all.
+See below to learn more about the resources and programs that support our faculty, staff, and students and help make our campus community welcoming for all.

 intl-students.jpg